nicklafferty/craftycody/content/crafts/diy-wooden-knife-block.md

 ![](/uploads/knife_block_5.jpg)

 Here's what mine looked like after I glued in the dowels to make the knife slots.
 Make sure the tops of the dowels line up with the tops of the boards so the knives sit evenly.
 The dowels are shorter than the boards for aesthetic purposes and gives some visual interest.

+Now, wipe some glue on the tops of your dowels and place one piece on top of the next carefully making sure the sides and the tops are even.